 In October, Hresst Hross was featured in the Short Films of the North East Screening night in Newcastle.

 My role as a free-lance artist at Baltic Centre for Contemporary Art is ongoing.
 In November 2016 and January 2017 I facilitated a number of life drawing sessions for undergraduates and adults.
-Currently, until the middle of April 2017, I am involved in weekly sessions as part of the Creative Age project.
+From January until the middle of April 2017, I was involved in weekly sessions as part of the Creative Age project.
+Since then (November and December) I have been involved in a portfolio review day, a life drawing session with PGCE students and some ‘ARTMIX’ sessions with young people.